Context Order Bias: Why This LLM Only Sold Apples and Oranges

 Apple: 31, Banana: 3, Orange: 15, Strawberry: 1, Watermelon: 0

 The last-listed fruit (now Apple) dominated.
-This confirms positional bias is the primary driver, the specific fruit doesn’t matter.
+This confirms positional bias is the primary driver, and the specific fruit doesn’t matter.
 In the “random pick” framing, the model favoured items at the end of the list rather than the beginning, which is a different but related positional effect.

 Root cause report